ovh/docs/pages/web/hosting/logs_and_statistics/guide.en-gb.md

 section: 'Website optimisation'
 ---

-**Last updated 23rd September 2020**
+**Last updated 5th January 2021**

 ## Objective

-Web server logs and website statistics are included in your Web Hosting plan, easily accessible from your OVHcloud Control Panel.
+Access to your website’s logs and statistics is included in your web hosting plan, which you can access from your OVHcloud Control Panel.

-**This guide provides an overview of the available logs and statistics.**
+**Find out how to view your website’s statistics and logs.**

 ## Requirements